 We ask that you read this privacy notice carefully as it contains important information about:

-- when we transfer personal information outside the EEA
+- when we transfer personal information outside the UK;

 - how long we keep information and how we ensure it is secure; and

-It is important that you read this privacy notice together with any other privacy notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
+It is important that you read this privacy notice together with any other privacy notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data and what your rights are under Data Protection Legislation.
 This privacy notice supplements the other notices and is not intended to override them.

 This privacy notice does not apply to our current or former employees, or to people who apply to work for us.

-Celtic Manor Resort Limited is the controller and responsible for your personal data.
-We are not required to appoint a Data Protection Officer under the GDPR.
-Queries or concerns relating to personal data should instead be directed to email: firstname.lastname@example.org or by post: Privacy, Celtic Manor Collection, Coldra Woods, Newport, NP18 1HQ
+The Celtic Manor Resort Limited is the controller and responsible for your personal data.
+We are not required to appoint a Data Protection Officer under Data Protection Legislation.
+However, any queries or concerns relating to personal data should instead be directed by email to: email@example.com or by post: Privacy, Celtic Manor Collection, Coldra Woods, Newport, NP18 1HQ.

 Categories of Personal Information that we hold